Capital Mechanized Infantry Division: Vietnam War

 The Capital Division arrived in South Vietnam on September 22, 1965.
 The Division was deployed just outside Qui Nhơn in Bình Định Province, from where it could protect vital arteries such as Route 1 and Route 19, as well as rice-growing areas and foothills to the north and west.

 The 1st Brigade, 101st Airborne Division was stationed in the Qui Nhơn area prior to the arrival of the Capital Division and gradually turned over responsibility for the area during October 1965.

 By June 1966 the Capital Division controlled all the area north of Qui Nhơn to the east of Route 1 and up to the base of Phù Cát Mountain.
 It extended its control also to the north and south of Route 19 up to the pass leading into An Khê.
 Working south along Highway 1 down toward Tuy Hoa and within Bình Định Province, the Division sent out reconnaissance parties and carried out small operations as far south as the border between Bình Định Province and Phú Yên Province.

 Korean soldiers that volunteered for service in South Vietnam were given bonuses: they would "receive credit for three years of military duty for each year served in Vietnam as well as additional monetary entitlements; further, combat duty would enhance their future Army careers."

-All the ROK units sent to the Vietnam War (the Tiger Division, White Horse Division and (Blue Dragon) Brigade) were chosen because they were considered to have the longest and best records from the Korean War.
+All the ROK units sent to the Vietnam War (Capital Division (Fierce Tiger), 9th Infantry Division (White Horse) and 2nd Marine Brigade (Blue Dragon)) were chosen because they were considered to have the longest and best records from the Korean War.

-The Tigers were considered uncanny for their ability to search territory and smoke out enemy soldiers and weapons.
+The Fierce Tigers were considered uncanny for their ability to search territory and smoke out enemy soldiers and weapons.
 They would plan operations meticulously and sometimes even rehearse it beforehand.
 The soldiers would seal off a relatively small area, no more than 9 or 10 square kilometers.
 Troops would be brought in by air and land, but would arrive at the same time to maximize the chokehold.
 Slowly but surely the cordon would be tightened, and everyone and everything would be searched.
 Civilians were separated and interrogated, routinely offered rewards if they cooperated.
 It was not unusual for an area to be searched three or four times by different platoons.
 To prevent enemy breakouts, the Koreans had special reaction forces that could plug holes in the perimeter.
 General William R. Peers considered the Koreans the best at these so-called "cordon and search operations."

 The Division returned home March 11, 1973.

 Significant operations and actions involving the Division include: